Early impressions from a new member at Northern Michigan’s modern gem, The Kingsley Club

 KINGSLEY IS INTERESTING

 A good golf course catches the player’s interest on the first hole and keeps it throughout the round.
 A truly great golf course like Kingsley keeps the player’s interest round after round, ad infinitum.
-Kingsley displays its greatness to me in how it keeps my interest.
+Its greatness is displayed to me in how it keeps my interest.
 It is like a puzzle to attempt to solve.
 It provides challenges of strategy and execution, along with a mixed bag of good and bad luck.

 After I have played a really good round at a course, I often lose interest.
 My experience at Kingsley has been just the opposite.
 I have played some of my best golf there, and yet I still want more.
 It is simply impossible to imagine getting bored walking those fairways.